Lince99/C99/README.md

 # C99
 Here you can find some C programming language exercises.

-*Doing stuffs with structs, thread, processes, colours, and files!*
+*Doing stuffs with structs, thread, processes, colors, and files!*

 **Multiple libraries**
 Data structures
 Fork and thread
 Ncurses

-**Examples of Storage Classes** register, static and extern

 *current WIP:*
-Linked List
+FIFO and LIFO
 Pipe with fork

 ***IMPORTANT!***